-Buckets are not nested like files, folders or data within other buckets.
+Objects are not nested like files, folders or data within other Objects.
 They are available via a single namespace and can grow from a few terabytes to petabytes in size.
 Interactions with the data is easier due to the single namespace, which is a single logical view of the data that can span multiple storage devices.

 100MB File Example

 Let’s dive into an example to better understand the differences between block and object.
 How is a 100MB file handled on an object-based storage solution versus a block solution?

 When data is written in the block solution, the 100MB file is broken up into fixed-sized granular blocks as opposed to the entire object being written in the object storage solution.
 Blocks work well for highly interactive local requests, but have limited scale.
 In the case of updating a 100MB file, block storage can make granular updates without replacing the entire 100MB file.
 This is great for highly transactional database workloads.

 Similarly, when the 100MB object is updated, the entire object can easily be placed into a bucket without breaking the file into blocks with fixed-sized boundaries.
 This complete update makes object storage ideal for data sets that are updated infrequently.
 Object storage tends to be the common solution enterprises choose for data that is written once but read many times (WORM).
 It’s highly scalable as it continually grows with your requirements, it’s built with redundancy to ensure data is always available, and it’s cost effective to reduce overall TCO.